 Weather in Machu Picchu

-Weather is unpredictable — even when you’ve planned out the perfect itinerary and checked the forecast a thousand times — you can never predict perfect weather, especially at high elevation.
+Weather in Machu Picchu is unpredictable — even when you’ve planned out the perfect itinerary and checked the forecast a thousand times — you can never predict perfect weather, especially at high elevation.
 With this in mind, you should come prepared for everything: rain, sun, wind, etc.

 Our best advice would be to plan your trip according to the best weather, and if the rain still comes, go with the flow.
 Some of the most beautiful photos of Machu Picchu are on rainy days when the mist and the fog create that mysterious and magical moment in the ruins.
 However, if you’re feeling a bit nervous about it, check out the best time to visit Machu Picchu.